wp-plugins/wp-members/readme.txt

   wpmem_menu_settings and wpmem_menus are now wpmem_clone_menu_settings and
   wpmem_clone_menus.
 New menu handing has been introduced in the $wpmem->menus object and that will take the place of the cloned menu options.

+* Updated the way stylesheets are handled.
+Added wpmem_get_suffix() API function to get the appropriate suffix for files (.min.css or .css) for both js and css.
+Also, minified all CSS files that were not previously minified.

 * Added reCAPTCHA v3 support.
 * Added default membership product(s) at registration.